 - Meticulous Planning of campaigns: Micro plans in all urban areas and blocks in each district to ensure the availability of sufficient vaccinators and all vaccines.

 - Effective communication and social mobilization efforts: Generate awareness also demand immunization services through the need-based communication strategies also social mobilization activities

 - Build the capacity of health officials also workers in routine immunization activities for quality services

-- Establish accountability framework of district administrative also health machinery to all district task forces for immunization in all districts of India.
-The mass media and interpersonal communication will play the main role and evaluate sturdy mechanisms for implementation this scheme
+- Establish an accountability framework of district administrative also health machinery to all district task forces for immunization in all districts of India.
+The mass media and interpersonal communication will play the main role and evaluate sturdy mechanisms for implementing this scheme